 Why?
-Soil that is specifically made for succulents includes particles such as sand, pumice, and twigs that help the water drain quickly and easily.
-Remember, fast-draining soil is key when growing any type of succulent!
+Soil that is specifically made for succulents includes particles such as sand, pumice, and twigs that helps water drain quickly and easily.
+Remember, fast-draining soil is key when growing any type of succulent.

 The pot you choose should be large enough to accommodate the jade plant, but not too large that it overwhelms the plant.
 Make sure the base of the plant sits atop the soil and parallel to the top of the pot – you don’t want any leaves touching the soil!

 Fill in the side of the pot with soil, and gently press it down to help it settle into place.
 Wait a few days before watering your repotted plant; this will give the roots time to settle.
-Plus, if any roots are damaged, it’ll give them time to recover before soaking up any water and getting worse.
+Plus, if any roots were damaged in the planting process, it’ll give them time to recover before soaking up any water and potentially rotting.

 How to Water a Jade Plant

 Properly watering a jade plant is key to helping it thrive.
 Overwater it, and you could end up with a rotting root system.
-Underwater it, and you’ll notice wilting leaves that slowly wither away to nothing.
+Underwater it, and you’ll notice wilting, shriveled-up leaves that slowly wither away to nothing.

-As with other succulents, it’s important to only water your jade plant when the top of the soil is dry to the touch.
+As with other succulents, water your jade plant when the top of the soil is dry to the touch.
 To test how dry the soil it, simply stick your finger into the soil about an inch deep.
 If it feels dry, then it’s time to water.
 If it feels slightly moist, then give it another two days or so before your water.

 A general rule of thumb for watering jade plants is less is more.

 When you feel that the soil is dry, grab a watering can and slowly pour water onto the soil, not the actual leaves.
-(The roots need water, the leaves do not need to be moistened!)
+(The roots need water, the leaves do not!).

-Once you see water escape from the drainage hole, it’s time to stop watering.
-When water seeps out of the drainage hole, this will be your cue that the soil has received adequate moisture.
+Once you see water escape from the drainage hole, it’s time to stop watering; this will be your cue that the soil has received enough moisture.